In the Getting started Section we already mentioned that

 is an entire command dedicated to the management of every aspect of bootstrapping:

-$ spack bootstrap --help usage: spack bootstrap [-h] SUBCOMMAND ... manage bootstrap configuration positional arguments: SUBCOMMAND status get the status of Spack enable enable bootstrapping disable disable bootstrapping reset reset bootstrapping configuration to Spack defaults root get/set the root bootstrap directory list list all the sources of software to bootstrap Spack trust trust a bootstrapping source untrust untrust a bootstrapping source add add a new source for bootstrapping remove remove a bootstrapping source mirror create a local mirror to bootstrap Spack optional arguments: -h, --help show this help message and exit
+$ spack bootstrap --help usage: spack bootstrap [-h] SUBCOMMAND ... manage bootstrap configuration positional arguments: SUBCOMMAND now Spack ready, right now! status get the status of Spack enable enable bootstrapping disable disable bootstrapping reset reset bootstrapping configuration to Spack defaults root get/set the root bootstrap directory list list all the sources of software to bootstrap Spack trust (DEPRECATED) trust a bootstrapping source untrust (DEPRECATED) untrust a bootstrapping source add add a new source for bootstrapping remove remove a bootstrapping source mirror create a local mirror to bootstrap Spack optional arguments: -h, --help show this help message and exit

-The first thing to know to understand bootstrapping in Spack is that each of Spack’s dependencies is bootstrapped lazily; i.e. the first time it is needed and can’t be found.
+Spack is configured to bootstrap its dependencies lazily by default; i.e. the first time they are needed and can’t be found.
 You can readily check if any prerequisite for using Spack is missing by running:

 In the case of the output shown above Spack detected that both